Press "Enter" to skip to content

 So far, I’ve been giving you high-level steps for how to rewrite a blog post.

 Now it’s time to edit the text and write the new sections.
-This is a creative process, so whether you write the new content or edit the old stuff first is totally up to you.
+This is a creative process, so whether you write the fresh content or edit the old stuff first is totally up to you.

 Instead of telling you how to write, I’ve included a few tips here to guide you through the process.